DBS Checks & Criminal Record Checks Register Now Care Check...Read More

-As the Disclosure and Barring Service (DBS) conduct basic, standard and enhanced DBS checks, employers are able to easily determine the suitability of prospective candidates in relation to a wide range of jobs.
+When you’re looking for a new job, one of the most important things to consider is your safety.
+That’s why many employers conduct background checks on potential employees before hiring them.
+As the Disclosure and Barring Service (DBS) conducts basic, standard and enhanced DBS checks, employers are able to easily determine the suitability of prospective candidates in relation to a wide range of jobs.

-However, on 29 May 2013, a process known as filtering was introduced, which impacts upon which cautions and convictions are actually disclosed within the checks.
+One of the ways that DBS checks are conducted is by filtering out certain types of convictions from the results.
 Filtering detects particular cautions and convictions, which it classifies as protected, and ensures that they are not disclosed within the DBS check.

 Any past offences and warnings which are protected and took place a sufficient number of years ago will not be included on the DBS certificate and shall not impact on a candidate’s chances of obtaining the role.

 If there are cautions and convictions that occurred a long time ago and are of a minor nature, employers will not be able to let such situations impact their recruitment decision-making.
-These cautions and convictions are not permitted to be regarded as a contributing factor within the hiring process.
+These cautions and convictions are not permitted to be regarded as contributing factors within the hiring process.

 Employers also cannot ask any applicants to disclose certain convictions or cautions.
 The employer is only seen as being legally entitled to be informed of any past concerns that are not protected by filtering.

 An enhanced or standard DBS check can still be requested by an employer, provided the relevant job title falls within the remit of the Rehabilitation of Offenders Act 1974 (Exceptions) and where applicable the Police Act Regulations (as amended).
 However, with both enhanced and standard DBS checks, employers can only question applicants about any cautions and convictions that are not protected via filtering.